muralitheda/sql-basics/HQL-hive-query-language-examples.md

 ### **Q21.
 How to create surrogate key or sequence number?**

 ➡️ **COALESCE()** is the standard and recommended function in Hive for handling null values.
 It evaluates the arguments in order and returns the first non-null value it finds.
 If all arguments are null, it returns null.
+**Example** SELECT COALESCE(phone_number, alt_phone_number, 'N/A') AS contact_number FROM emp;

 ```sql